kimuori/SocketChatRoomAssignment/README.md

 put a condition that a client should not match with the server's reserved port number, 9999.

 This assignment was referenced from this video for UDP skeleton reference: https://youtu.be/3qlhbez-RPI?si=g67BgdWa8CAqGzvF

+# Additonal Notes
+There are other chat room implementation using TCP.
+This protocol has not been implemented as of right now.

+There can be additonal functions such as storing username and password.
+This feature has not been implemented.